Nonconvex Factorization and Manifold Formulations are Almost Equivalent in Low-rank Matrix Optimization: Introduction

 \subsection{Organization of the Paper}

 The rest of this article is organized as follows.
 After a brief introduction of notation, we introduce Riemannian optimization and some preliminary results on the Riemannian geometry of low-rank matrices in Section \ref{sec: Riemannian-opt-background}.
 Our main results on the geometric landscape connection between the manifold and the factorization formulations in low-rank PSD and general matrix optimization are presented in Sections \ref{sec: connection-PSD} and \ref{sec: connection-general}, respectively.
 In Section \ref{sec: application}, we present three applications of our main results in machine learning and signal processing.
 Conclusion and future work are given in Section \ref{sec: conclusion}.
-Additional proofs and lemmas are presented in Sections \ref{sec: additional-proofs} and \ref{sec: additional-lemmas}, respectively.
+We present the proofs of the main results in the main text and additional proofs and lemmas are presented in Appendices \ref{sec: additional-proofs} and \ref{sec: additional-lemmas}, respectively.